 Aspect: How store reference to children

-is very similar, so in this guide, I would go through the
+Implementation for creating a Student and a Group is very similar, so in this guide, I would go through the

 implementation for the harder one, which is creating a student.
 Should you have any questions do feel free to contact